mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/permissions/index.md

 # General permission requirements

 - Superuser permissions allow a user to manage all Edge-LB pools.
 Use this option if you do not need to configure fine-grained access.
-- Grant a user or group the permissions below for finer-grained access to the Edge-LB pools.
+- Grant a user or group the permissions that follow for finer-grained access to the Edge-LB pools.
 Using this method, you can restrict service accounts to have access to pools you specify.

 # Installation permissions